waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Route 37 Trainer Blockade
 - **Location:** (6, 12) and (7, 12).
 - **Blockade:** Two trainers (Twins Ann & Anne) disguised as trees block the path north.
 - **Behavior:** Interacting with them triggers a repeating dialogue loop.
-Using the SQUIRTBOTTLE from the pack has no effect.
 - **Conclusion:** This path is story-locked.
 Progress is gated behind an unknown event.
 I will not attempt this path again until I have a clear reason to believe it is open.

 ### Goldenrod Underground Blockade
 - **Location:** (5, 31).
 - **Blockade:** A Super Nerd blocks the path south.
 - **Behavior:** Interacting with him triggers a repeating dialogue loop ("I guess I have to do things fair and square…").
 No battle occurs.
-- **Conclusion:** This path is story-locked, similar to the Route 37 trainers.
+- **Conclusion:** This path is story-locked.
 I will not attempt this path again until I have a clear reason to believe it is open.

 ## VI.
 Puzzle Solutions & Observations
 ### Goldenrod Dept. Store Basement Puzzle